The green guide to visiting Helsinki - NewsBreak

 Helsinki has long stood at the frontier of environmental responsibility and innovation

 Perhaps born of this unique natural setting, Helsinki has long stood at the frontier of environmental responsibility and innovation.
-The city has pledged carbon neutrality by 2035, and is steadily on-track towards its goal.
-But for all the big figures, the capital is most keenly a place of grassroots, experimental green thinking: from conscientious food sourcing to low-impact design.
+The city has pledged carbon neutrality by 2035, and is steadily moving towards its goal.
+But for all the big figures, the capital is most keenly a place of grassroots, experimental green thinking, from conscientious food sourcing to low-impact design.

-The Helsinki ‘Think Sustainably’ platform helps to direct locals and visitors alike to the city’s most sustainably ranked spots, with blogs including ‘Tips for great breathing spots’ or ‘Urban adventures via public transport’.
-Indeed, visitors may be surprised to discover how climate responsibility informs so much of the city’s day-to-day: one only has to languish in an eco-designed sauna, settle into a zero-waste dinner, or roam amongst its ‘preloved’ boutiques, to discover the joy, warmth and inspiration that can stem from environmentalism.
+The Helsinki “Think Sustainably” platform helps to direct locals and visitors alike to the city’s most sustainable features and activities, with blogs including “Tips for great breathing spots” and “Urban adventures via public transport”.
+Indeed, visitors may be surprised to discover the extent to which climate responsibility informs the city’s day-to-day life: one only has to languish in an eco-designed sauna, settle into a zero-waste dinner, or roam among its “preloved” boutiques to discover the joy, warmth and inspiration that can stem from environmentalism.

 Here’s how to make the most of a trip to this future-facing city with a focus on relishing the present.